 Michelle | The Wandering Queen

-Southern California is one of those destinations that is nice to visit during any time of the year, but there are many unique things to enjoy in winter.
+Southern California is one of those destinations that is nice to visit at any time of the year, but there are many unique things to enjoy in winter.

 It’s low season for tourists, which means great deals on flights and San Diego accommodations.